Axonius/axonius_api_client/docs/main/usage_cli/common_options/connection.rst

 Using .env
 ===============================================

 This is the preferred method for supplying these options.
+There is even a :ref:`tools_write_config` command that writes this file for you.

 Since axonshell uses the `dotenv`_ package, if a :magenta:`.env` file exists in the current working directory, axonshell will load that file and treat the